What We Make

 Meet The Team

-Lucy is a Writer-Director based in London.
+Lucy is a Writer and Director based in London.
 She studied Creative Writing at the University of Warwick, and was part of the Royal Court Introduction to Playwriting Group.

-Lucy wrote Lobster, Snapper Theatre’s debut production (Theatre503, 2018) and directed Thomas (VAULT Festival, 2019).
+Lucy wrote Lobster, Snapper Theatre’s debut production (Theatre503, 2018) and directed Thomas (VAULT Festival, 2019) and Hear me Out (CPT 2019).
 If she’s not at the theatre, you’d most likely find Lucy having a cheese, wine, and board games night.

-Julia is a theatre producer and fundraiser, currently working as Development Officer at Mountview.
-Previously, she was Resident Producer at Jermyn Street Theatre and General Manager at ice&fire.
+Julia is a theatre producer and fundraiser, currently working as Individual Giving Manager at Donmar Warehouse.
+Previously, she was Development Officer at Mountview, Resident Producer at Jermyn Street Theatre, and General Manager at ice&fire.

 Producing credits include: